ktgw0316/LightZone/macosx/BUILD-macosx.md

 # Development guide

-Written and tested on MacOSX 13.5 with Java 17 64-bit.
+Written and tested on MacOS Sequoia 15.7 with Java 21 64-bit.

-LightZone can be built with Ant, and edited with any java IDE; these instructions use Eclipse for convenience, since it's a common IDE with Ant built in.
+LightZone can be built with Gradle, and edited with any java IDE; these instructions use Eclipse for convenience, since it's a common IDE with Gradle support.

 These instructions sometimes say to right-click on something; use Control+Click instead if necessary.